I really liked the integration of the Eastern classes with the Western classes.

-Kerri attended Preparatory Day on campus and says she loved the instructors who demonstrated the various modalities.
+Casey attended Discovery Day on campus and says she loved the instructors who demonstrated the various modalities.
 “During one of the demonstrations, one of the prospective students became quite ill.
 I was impressed with how the two Chinese instructors in the room responded quickly and effectively using acupuncture and tui na.”

-She says Northwestern seemed solid and organized and she soon enrolled in the College of Acupuncture and Oriental Medicine.
+She says Northwestern seemed solid and organized and she soon enrolled in the Acupuncture and Oriental Medicine program at Northwestern.
 “I really liked the integration of the Eastern classes with the Western classes and how I was taught to tie the two modalities together.
 I also loved the practical learning and lab classes, the clinic internships and the ability to study in the cadaver lab.”

 As a student, Casey says she enjoyed the hands-on opportunities.
 “I loved learning how to take symptoms, make a diagnosis, determine a treatment plan and treat the patient in an efficient amount of time.”

 Casey wants prospective Northwestern students to know that the program demands a lot from them but that they’ll also receive a lot of support.
 “Students need to be self-motivated because it’s a rigorous program, but they will be well supported by faculty and staff.
 Students are given a lot of guidance and instruction.”